 Street Fighter EX 3

-This game had the unfortunate fate of being a PlayStation 2 launch title alongside another 3D fighting game (in this case, Tekken Tag Tournament).
-Unfortunately, this game did get outshined by Tekken Tag Tournament.
-But this was a quality game.
+This game had the unfortunate fate of being a Playstation 2 launch title alongside another 3D fighting game (in this case, Tekken Tag Tournament).
+Unfortunately, Street Fighter EX3 did get outshined by Tekken Tag Tournament.
+But this was still a quality game.
 The tag function for this game worked well and brought a new gameplay dimension to the tried and true mechanics of the franchise.
-And the new EX characters they put it are what really make this game stand out.
-I won’t repeat the whole legal and/ or license issue that may keep this from happening.
+I won’t repeat the whole legal and/ or license issue that may keep this from a collection.
 But that doesn’t change the fact this would be great in a third Capcom Fighting Collection package.

 Tatsunoko vs Capcom